Why is inflation cooling — and why isn’t it coming down more - KESQ

 By Elisabeth Buchwald, CNN

-New York (CNN) — Ahead of May’s closely watched Consumer Price Index, set to be released Tuesday morning, economists are expecting yet another month of smaller price increases.
+New York (CNN) — May’s closely watched Consumer Price Index showed Tuesday that inflation has been cut by more than half from last year’s peak.

-The consensus among economists polled by Refinitiv is that prices rose by 4.1% last month compared to a year ago.
-If those predictions are correct, that would mark a significant decline from April, when annual inflation was 4.9%.
-It would also mean that inflation is about half what it was a year ago.
+On an annual basis, prices rose by 4% compared to a year ago.
+That’s a significant decline from April, when annual inflation was 4.9%.

 The slowdown in inflation occurred in conjunction with the Federal Reserve’s rate-hiking campaign, which began in March 2022.
 But the rate hikes haven’t prevented more inflationary pressures from seeping into the economy.